natty-parser/natty/README.md

 I hope for open collaboration and contributions from others.
 To me it's totally a side-project, not the core activity.
 Yet, I can commit to being (fairly) responsive and inclusive.

-## Contibutions
+## Contributions

-Are more then welcome.
+Are more than welcome.
 Feel free to reach out (e.g. by creating an issue in this repo) to offer your support and ideas.
 I am happy to include more maintainers.
-Tag @mccartney if no response for 2-3 days (I might have missed that).
+Tag @mccartney or @mihxil if no response for 2-3 days (I might have missed that).

 I see this project potentially being welcoming to many, incl. quite junior and inexperienced developers, who would like to learn and contribute.